 What about index funds that invest in foreign stocks?
 If you hold these in a taxable account, some of the dividends received by the fund may not be qualified, and hence you’ll have to pay taxes at the income-tax rate.
 On the other hand, by holding international stock index funds in your taxable account, you benefit from the fund’s credit for foreign taxes paid—a benefit that’s lost if you hold the fund in a retirement account.

-For your taxable account, you might also favor tax-free municipal bonds, especially if you are a conservative investor and you’re in a high tax bracket.
-But also consider whether you would be better off sticking with long-term stock holdings in your taxable account, while buying taxable bonds in your retirement account.
+For your taxable account, you might also favor tax-free municipal bonds, especially if you’re a conservative investor and you’re in a high tax bracket.
+But as argued in the previous section, you may find your portfolio’s after-tax return is higher if you favor a tax-efficient stock strategy in your taxable account, while holding higher-yielding taxable bonds in your retirement accounts.

 Our Humble Opinion: Don’t let your mix of retirement and taxable money drive your asset allocation.
 Yes, it makes sense to hold tax-inefficient investments in your retirement accounts and tax-efficient investments in your taxable account.
 But if, say, you are young and inclined to put much of your money in stock index funds, you’ll likely end up holding these tax-efficient funds in your retirement accounts—and there’s nothing wrong with that.